Maximum-Likelihood Quantum State Tomography by Soft-Bayes: Preliminaries

-Surprisingly, the optimization problem \eqref{eq_problem} is exactly a quantum extension of the problem of computing the Kelly portfolio \cite{Algoet1988,Breiman1975,Kelly1956}.
-Consider long-term investment in a market.
+Interestingly, the optimization problem \eqref{eq_problem} is exactly a quantum extension of the problem of computing the log-optimal portfolio (aka the Kelly criterion), an asymptotically optimal strategy for long-term investment \cite{Algoet1988,Breiman1975,Kelly1956}.
+Consider multi-round investment in a market.
 Suppose there are \( D \) investment alternatives.
-For the \( t \)-th investment period, we list the return rates of the investment alternatives in the period in a random vector \( a_{t} \in \mathbb{R}_+^D \).
-At the end of the \( t \)-th investment period, an investor would like to determine the portfolio for the \( ( t + 1 ) \)-th period.
-Denote by \( P_{t} \) the probability distribution of \( a_{t + 1} \) conditional on the history \( ( a_1, \ldots, a_t ) \).
-The Kelly criterion suggests solving the stochastic optimization problem
+For the \( t \)-th round, we list the return rates of the investment alternatives in that round as a random vector \( a_{t} \in \mathbb{R}_+^D \).
+Before each round starts, an investor needs to determine the portfolio for the round given the past return rates.
+Denote by \( P_{t + 1} \) the probability distribution of \( a_{t + 1} \) conditional on the history \( ( a_1, \ldots, a_t ) \).
+The log-optimal portfolio $w^\star_{t + 1}$ for the $(t + 1)$-th round is given by the stochastic optimization problem:

 where \( \Delta \) denotes the probability simplex in \( \mathbb{R}^D \), the set of entry-wise non-negative vectors whose entries sum to one.
-Then, the investor just distributes the wealth to the investment alternatives following the ratios specified by \( w^\star \).
+Then, the investor distributes the wealth to the investment alternatives following the ratios specified by \( w^\star_{t + 1} \).

-We now discuss the connection between ML QST and Kelly portfolio.
-The set \( \mathcal{D} \) is indeed a quantum extension of the probability simplex \( \Delta \), in the sense that the vector of eigenvalues of a density matrix lies in the probability simplex.
+We now discuss the correspondence between ML QST and log-optimal portfolio.
+The set \( \mathcal{D} \) is indeed a quantum extension of the probability simplex \( \Delta \), in the sense that a Hertimian matrix is a density matrix if and only if its vector of eigenvalues lies in the probability simplex.
 The objective functions in \eqref{eq_problem} and \eqref{eq_kelly} are both expectations of the logarithm of linear functions.
-Indeed, it is easily checked that if the matrices involved in \eqref{eq_problem} are all diagonal, then the non-commutativity issue in the quantum setup no longer exists and \eqref{eq_problem} coincides with \eqref{eq_kelly}.
+Indeed, it is easily checked that if the matrices involved in \eqref{eq_problem} share the same eigenbasis, then the non-commutativity issue in the quantum setup vanishes and \eqref{eq_problem} coincides with \eqref{eq_kelly}.
+Though the correspondence is obvious given the two problem formulations, it seems that this correspondence has not been discussed in the literature.